oscal-compass/compliance-trestle/README.md

 OSCAL supports `xml`, `json` and `yaml` with their [metaschema](https://github.com/usnistgov/metaschema) tooling.
 Trestle natively supports only `json` and `yaml` formats at this time.

-Future roadmap anticipates that support for xml (import)\[https://github.com/IBM/compliance-trestle/issues/177\] and (upstream references)\[https://github.com/IBM/compliance-trestle/issues/178\] will be enabled.
+Future roadmap anticipates that support for xml [import](https://github.com/IBM/compliance-trestle/issues/177) and [upstream references](https://github.com/IBM/compliance-trestle/issues/178) will be enabled.
 However, it is expected that full support will remain only for `json` and  `yaml`.

-Users needing to import XML OSCAL artifacts are recommended to look at NIST's XML to json conversion page (here)\[https://github.com/usnistgov/OSCAL/tree/master/json\#oscal-xml-to-json-converters\].
+Users needing to import XML OSCAL artifacts are recommended to look at NIST's XML to json conversion page [here](https://github.com/usnistgov/OSCAL/tree/master/json#oscal-xml-to-json-converters).

 ## Contributing to Trestle